 Although your rental property sold for $164,000 you were able to reduce the net sales price to $150,880 by deducting closing costs.
 This makes the total gain on the sale $22,784, which is the net sales price of $150,880 less the cost basis after depreciation of $128,096.

 However, you’ve already paid a depreciation recapture tax on $15,654 of the total gain, leaving you with a capital gain of $7,130 subject to a tax of 0%, 15%, or 20% depending on your income tax bracket.
-Assuming you fall in the middle capital gains bracket, your tax on the capital gain would be $1,070 (rounded) plus the recapture tax of $3,757 for a total tax due of $4,827.4.
+Assuming, for example, you fall in the middle capital gains bracket, your tax on the capital gain would be $1,070 (rounded) plus the recapture tax of $3,757 for a total tax due of $4,827.4.
 Defer capital gains tax with a 1031 exchange

 Instead of paying $4,827 in tax on the depreciation recapture and tax on the remaining capital gain, many real estate investors use a 1031 exchange to defer paying capital gains tax and the depreciation recapture tax.
 You can do this when you sell or relinquish one investment property and buy another like-kind replacement property.